Why don't we have more water yet?

 The Sunshine Coast Regional District has not added any new water sources to its regional water supply in over 40 years.
 We are currently very reliant on the Chapman Creek water system.
-Our reservoirs hold about 120 days of water, without any rain.
-Recent regulatory requirements by the provincial government to keep a minimum flow in Chapman Creek at all times, and Climate Change, have exacerbated the issue.
+Our 2 main reservoirs, Chapman and Edwards, hold about 120 days of water, without any rain.
+Recent regulatory requirements by the provincial government to keep a minimum flow in Chapman Creek at all times, and longer, drier summers thanks to Climate Change, have exacerbated the issue.

 This means we have a water deficit in the summer time.
 Our board came in, in 2018, ready and willing to do something about the problem.
 And we have been.
 It turns out that it is not that easy to add meaningful quantities of safe and treated water to a water system.

 There are many ways to achieve this goal, but none of them are cheap, and we as a board first needed to find out what would be the lowest cost-highest yield option (aka. bang for buck).
 The previous board had already commissioned studies to drill test wells in potential aquifer sources, and a study to see if building a reservoir would work.
 The test well study provided us with one good potential site, and we are currently working hard to get Church Road well online.

 Unfortunately, due to regulatory requirements from the BC government, it does not look like it will be ready for the summer of 2021.
 An application for a well drawing as much as 54 l a second (or about 1 bathtub every 2 seconds) has much different requirements to meet than your average household well that draws 16 liters per minute.
 Studies on the effect on nearby water courses, recharge rates of the aquifer, and the effect of drawing that much water on surrounding wells need to be considered.
 The aquifer also needs to be protected by an impermeable layer of material above it, to prevent seepage of contaminants from above, and the water has to be monitored and treated to meet regulatory requirements.